 Kayak on the Lustrafjord from Skjolden to Ornes and Solvorn

-Fjord Cycling – Guided Cycling by the Fjords
+Fjord Cycling – Bike tours and mountain hikes by the Sognefjord

 Small, idyllic villages.
 Thundering Waterfalls.
-Experience Norwegian nature and culture by bike and join a self-guided and guided ready made round trip from Bergen, to and through the fjord landscape surrounding the Sognefjord and Lustrafjord.
-256 kilometer of idyllic roads with little or no traffic and a guide that shows you where the gems are hidden.
+Experience Norwegian nature and culture by bike and hike and join self-guided ready made roundtrips from Bergen, to and through the fjord landscape surrounding the Sognefjord.

 Solvorn, Urnes and Feigefossen Waterfall